Young, Rich & Dangerous

-Young, Rich & Dangerous is the third and final studio album by American hip hop duo Kris Kross.
-It was produced by Jermaine Dupri and released in 1996 by So So Def Recordings.
-Two hit singles were released from the album, "Tonite's tha Night" and "Live and Die for Hip-Hop".
-"Live and Die for Hip-Hop" featured Da Brat, Aaliyah, Jermaine Dupri and Mr. Black.
+Young, Rich & Dangerous is the third and final studio album by American hip hop duo Kris Kross, released on January 9, 1996 by So So Def Recordings.
+Produced by both Jermaine Dupri and the duo, the album features the singles "Tonite's tha Night" and "Live and Die for Hip-Hop"; the latter single featured Da Brat, Aaliyah, Jermaine Dupri and Mr. Black.
 Despite some positive reviews, Young, Rich & Dangerous was the least successful album for Kris Kross.
 It was certified Gold by the RIAA on March 4, 1996.